 One of the very first orders of business when we arrive at Barajas airport in Madrid is to stop by one of the many cafes and order a café con leche and a bocadillo de jamón.
 Delicious in its simplicity, a bocadillo consists of a loaf of crusty bread cut in half, coated with extra virgin olive oil, then layered with cured ham and cheese.
 You can make a bocadillo with many other ingredients - a wedge of tortilla española for instance, or roasted peppers, or thin slices of grilled pork.
 But to us, a bocadillo of jamón and queso is the purest expression of this very Spanish sandwich.

-This kit features four big loaves of bread from Galicia, crusty and delicious after 10 minutes of baking, 6 ounces of thinly sliced cured Serrano ham and 1.1 pounds of young Manchego sheep's milk cheese.
-You can make four large bocadillos, enough to feed ten people!
+This kit features two large bocadillo rolls from Galicia, crusty and delicious after 10 minutes of baking, 6 ounces of thinly sliced cured Serrano ham and 8.8 ounces of aged sheep's milk cheese.

 (We may substitute products of equal quality for those shown in photo.)